dafny-lang/dafny/docs/HowToFAQ/FAQLoopModifies.md

 ## Answer

-The short answer is that you need an appropriate combination of modifies clause and loop invariants to prove assertions about the end result of a loop.
+The short answer is that you need an appropriate combination of modifies clauses and loop invariants to prove assertions about the end result of a loop.

 In Dafny's way of reasoning about a loop (which is typical of verifier systems),